Learning Digital Transformation from the Amish

 The Amish are known for deriving pleasure from a hard day’s work.
 When employees feel a sense of fulfillment, attachment and importance from the work they are doing, they are happier, less likely to quit, and more productive.

 Creating the conditions for employees to enter what bestselling author Cal Newport calls a state of “deep work” is essential.
-In his aptly named book, Deep Work, Newport cites examples such as famous essayist Michel de Montaigne, who shut himself away in a tower in the French countryside for long periods of time to allow himself to enter a state of deep work.
+In his aptly named book, Deep Work, Newport cites examples such as famous essayist Michel de Montaigne, who shut himself away in a tower in the French countryside for long periods to allow himself to enter a state of deep work.

 Tinkering with technology can often remove us from deep work, as it can break the “flow” required to do deep work (a notification, an email, or even a pop-up asking you to update your operating system are common examples).
 There’s also a well-known phenomenon of “accidental admins” or employees who are pulled from the core of their work to optimize a particular technology for their organization.
 Sometimes this is necessary, but it should be monitored closely as a potential source of disengagement.